Decatur House Wedding Cost: How Much Should I Budget?

 As usual, this Decatur House wedding budget is based on a particular head count, with the ceremony on site, and a lot of assumptions about what you prioritize for your wedding.
 Yes, this is a six-figure budget.
 If you had 130 guests or fewer, you can easily cut that by over 10%.

-The rental fee for Decatur House is really reasonable, considering it’s location.
-But you have to also consider the tent costs.
-If you have 130 guests, or less, you can get away without a tent.
+The rental fee for Decatur House is really reasonable, considering its location and how large it is.
+But you also have to consider the tent costs.
+If you have 130 guests or less, you can get away without a tent.
+How?
 If the weather was poor, you could marry in the Carriage House, have your cocktail reception in the Historic House, and the Carriage House could be flipped for your dinner/dance reception.

-The tent fee I have in here has a lot of bells and whistles.
+The tent fee I show here has a lot of bells and whistles.
 A clear top tent is more expensive than a white top tent.
-The starry night lighting installation is more expensive than other options.
-This assumes you need a couple heaters for the early spring or late fall, and a few other items that make the tent and the Carriage House look a little nicer.
+The starry night lighting installation is more expensive than other lighting options.
+This assumes you need a couple of heaters for the early spring or late fall, and a few other items that make the tent and the Carriage House look a little nicer.

-Catering is certainly a variable cost, but at Decatur House, the kitchen is in the basement, and load in can take a while because a lot of things are carried in in small batches, so you cannot skimp on staffing.
-You get away with one set of chairs for ceremony and reception so that is a plus.
+Catering is certainly a variable cost, but at Decatur House, the kitchen is in the basement, and load-in can take a while because a lot of things are carried in in small batches, so you cannot skimp on staffing.
+You get away with one set of chairs for the ceremony and reception, so that is a plus.
 It is also really nice that you can bring your own alcohol to this venue.

-DC is the easiest place in the area to have a friend or family member marry you.
+DC is the easiest place in the area to have a friend or family member marry you – and now they offer the option for you to sign your own marriage license – so easy!
 Check out my post on how to write your own wedding ceremony if you plan to go this route.
-The lounge furniture and uplights are “nice to haves” but not “must haves.”
+The rental furniture and uplights are “nice to haves” but not “must haves.”